geekbass/MentorshipProject2023-24/README.md

     - Setup an Environment
     - Work in a Notebook

-- Complete Steps in an "real" ML Project
+- Complete Steps in a "real" ML Project
     - Data Gathering
     - Data Labeling
     - Data Cleaning